Zolko-123/FreeCAD_Examples/Asm4_Example4/README.md

 ![](dimensions.png)

-And here an animation of the movement of all legs:
+And here an animation of the movement of all legs (needs Assembly4 > v0.10.8)

 ![](walker_15legs_c.gif)